 This is the most positive Tarot I've ever seen.
 Kindness flows from every card in this deck.
 Perhaps this is exactly what many of us need right now.Read more

-Tarot deck contains 78 cards.
-These cards represent countless reading combinations and situations in one’s life.
+There are 78 cards in the Tarot deck.
+This Tarot cards list represents countless reading combinations and situations in one’s life.
 But still, is Tarot a mirror of the world around us or a reflection of our inner self?
 Tarot cards are not only for answering questions but also for asking questions.

 Life obeys certain rules.
 Many of them are clear to us, but some cannot be explained logically and rationally.
 We try to understand what happens and try to make the right choice.
 Sometimes it seems to us that the world is mad and ruled by chaos.
 But our feelings tell us that everything does happen for a reason.
 Signs and symbols around us give clues to the understanding of phenomena.
 You just need to take a closer look at these signs and to look inside the subconscious – then, bizarre imagery will take the form of a well-defined structure.

 That's not so easy.
 It takes some patience and curiosity.
 The more we learn, the more we enhance brain functions.
 You also need to develop your intuition and have the right means at hand to develop these skills.
 One of these means is Tarot cards.

 French occultist of the XVIII century Antoine Court de Gébelin believed that the Tarot encrypted hidden knowledge of the ancient Egyptian priests and the teachings of Thoth (Hermes).
 However, the first Tarocchi deck was only printed in Italy in the 15th century.
 Contemporaries noted that the images of the Major Arcana characters of the Visconti-Sforza deck had deep mystical allegories.
 These cards have had a great influence on the interpretation of modern Tarot cards.